RavikumarKamani74/RavikumarKamani74/README.md

 ### 🔧 About Me
-- 🎓 Self-taught DevOps learner with hands-on project experience on **AWS, Lambda, S3, DynamoDB, and API Gateway**
+- 🎓 Self-taught DevOps learner with hands-on project experience on **EC2, VPC, IAM, Lambda, S3, DynamoDB, and API Gateway**
 - 🔄 Built and deployed **CI/CD pipelines** using GitHub Actions
 - ⚡ Passionate about cloud automation, infrastructure-as-code, and real-world problem solving
 - 📚 Currently preparing for **AWS Certified Solutions Architect – Associate**